-Restitution refers to fixing the problem caused by a child’s misbehavior or poor choice.
+Restitution or making amends refers to fixing the problem caused by a child’s misbehavior or poor choice.
 Depending on the nature of the misbehavior, your child may need to pay for, repair, or replace what was damaged or stolen.
-By paying restitution for poor choices, your child experiences the tangible consequence of those choices and sees the real-world impact of those choices.
+By making amends for poor choices, your child experiences the tangible consequence of those choices and sees the real-world impact of those choices.

 Loss of Privilege

 This means taking away an activity that is special to your child for a short time.
 When this happens, your child tries to improve behavior in order to earn back the privilege.
-Make sure to take away the privilege only for a specific and reasonable amount of time (for example, one day or one week; not “a whole year” or “the rest of your life”); and try to match the loss of privilege to what the child did.
+Make sure to take away the privilege only for a specific and reasonable amount of time.
+For example, try one day or one week; not “a whole year” or “the rest of your life.”
+And try to match the loss of privilege to what the child did.
 For example, if a child goes to a friend’s house without permission, the child loses the privilege of going to the friend’s house next time.